-Yosemite confirms 2 norovirus cases among 170 illnesses
+170 sickened at Yosemite; park confirms 2 cases of norovirus

 Aramark, which operates the hotel, received numerous complaints from visitors about poor food quality, shuttle and other services since it began managing Yosemite’s concessions four years ago.

-Aramark is working with the park to prevent future illnesses, Gediman said.
+The company is working with the park to prevent future illnesses, Gediman said.

 “They’ve been a great partner,” he said.